Want your perfect workout program?

 On that note, let's look at each muscle and what their main responsibilities are.
 That way you will understand which muscles are being worked when doing cable core exercises.

 When you think of "abs", this is the muscle.
-The rectus abdominis is your "six pack" (or 2, 4, 8, or even 10 pack depending on your ab structure, as everyone is different).
-Needless to say, it is a superficial muscle, meaning it is close to the skin, so it is visible with low body fat.
+The rectus abdominis is the ab muscle that makes up your "six pack" (or 2, 4, 8, or even 10 pack depending on your ab structure, as everyone is different).

-It's main job is trunk flexion and anti-extension, and it assists in lateral trunk flexion as well.
-So, it is responsible for bending forward, curling up, resisting bending backward, and bending side to side.
-It also helps to hold your internal organs in place!
+Its main job is trunk flexion and anti-extension, and it assists in lateral trunk flexion as well.

-The transverse abdominis, also called the tranversus abdominis, is a deep muscle that wraps all the way around your abdomen to your spine.
-It is underneath all the abdominal muscles.
+The transverse abdominis, also called the tranversus abdominis, is a deep muscle that wraps all the way around your abdomen to your spine, underneath all the abdominal muscles.

-Note: While the cable core exercises above involve some lower back work, you need to do low back-specific exercises too!
-(Yes, most trainers like to think of the lower back as part of the core.)
+Note: While the cable core exercises in this article involve some lower back work, you need to do low back-specific exercises too!
 Check out the 18 back extension exercises to train your erector spinae and multifidus.

 Your core is arguably the most important part of your body leading into old age.
 Set yourself up for a long healthy future by training your core in its entirety.
 However, do not exert yourself to the point of injury.
 It's a marathon, not a sprint!